 A great photo that converts is about more than looking good.
 It should portray personality and substance.
-In this case, think about if your product photography is accurately portraying your brand values.
+In this case, think about whether your product photography accurately portrays your brand values.

 Additionally, zooming in on important features of the product to communicate the benefits of your specific product is where “I might want this” turns into “I need this now.”